• Products

 Approve requests

 Team members can approve issues directly from Slack or Teams.
-Learn how to set up approval steps.
+Find out more about approvals in Jira Service Management.

 If a request type with an approval step is set up with chat, Assist sends approvers a direct message with the option of approving or declining the request.